Depersonalization: Three Reasons You're NOT Going Crazy

 Sure, there's lots of weird, frightening existential thoughts.
 But they don't mean anything and they'll pass.
 Again -- if you think you're going crazy, you're not.

-The most important thing to remember here is that all of it -- the anxiety, the DP, the fear that you're going insane -- ALL of these are nothing more than your body's natural reactions to what it perceives to be a dangerous or traumatic situation.
+The most important thing to remember here is that all of it -- the anxiety, the DPDR, the fear that you're going insane -- ALL of these are nothing more than your body's natural reactions to what it perceives to be a dangerous or traumatic situation.

 So there you have it: 3 simple steps that prove 100% that you're NOT going crazy!